-In the light of the relatively small amount of money which is being transferred home annually by foreign workers via registration by the Austrian National Bank, often no differentiation by country of destination or nationality is possible.
-One may, however, differentiate between large destination regions of remittances.
-The Austrian National Bank has completely revised the data base and provides a differentiated time series for the period 1995 to 2010, on a global level till 2016.
-According to this data set, Austria has seen a total net outflow of money as a result of remittances over the whole period, amounting to 226 million \in in 1995 and rising to 390 mill \in in 2010 and further to 466 mill \in in 2014 and 533 mill \in in 2016.
-Remittances between countries of the Euro 17 area and Austria result in a net inflow of money into Austria.
-Since 1995 the amount is declining, however, from 76 million Euro in 1995 to 40 million \in in 2010.
-In contrast, significant net outflows of remittances go into Central and Eastern European Countries (CEECs), indicating that foreign workers of these regions save as much money as they can to send it back home to their families.
-In 2010 the net outflows to CEECs amounted to 573 million Euros, up from 365 million \in in 1995.
+Figure 61: Total gross flow of remittances between Austria and the rest of the world: 1995-2017 (in million euros)

+Remittances between countries of the Euro-17 area and Austria result in a net inflow of money into Austria.
+Since 1995 the amount is declining, however, from 76 million Euro in 1995 to 40 million € in 2010.
+In contrast, significant net outflows of remittances go into Central and Eastern European Countries (CEECs), indicating that labour migrants of these regions save as much money as they can to send it back home to their families.
+In 2010 the net outflows to CEECs amounted to 573 million Euros.